 The pressure to choose a vocation and find work intensified, but my parents were distracted.
 Our middle-class aspirations were falling through the safety net along with whatever had been saved for college.
 My mother signed my tenth-grade course selections that September without noticing that I had checked “Geometry Two” over the college prep “Section One.”
 “Studio Art” was offered for the first time at Littleton High, which was wonderful, but I began to spend study halls making pottery and painting abstract series, avoiding other study in the language lab and library.

-But one day my mother opened The Littleton Courier to an article of interest.
+But my mother had been following a story in The Littleton Courier.
 A summer resident of Bethlehem (Jason Somerville) had left our town’s high school students a legacy to pursue higher education.
 Graduates of the class of 1975 like myself were among the first to benefit.
 If the scholarship hadn’t landed at my feet, though, perhaps I would have become a nurse, like my father’s youngest sisters Marge and Helen.
 They weren’t letting me give up on myself.
 Without this support, my world might have shrunk to the fabric counter at Woolworth’s, my mother was so overwhelmed.
 She had begun to say “no” to anything involving new ambition, outside influences, or travel further than Burlington; Lake Champlain had become the new “West Coast.”